PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

 ::

-    You are currently logged out of PATRIC.
+    You are currently logged out of BV-BRC.

 If you are logged in, you will get something like